International Travel Packing List: Your Guide for a Stress-Free Trip

 You can always opt to pack your toiletries and makeup in your checked suitcase, but any liquid you choose to take with you on the plane must be under 3.4 oz.
 This rule is international and applies everywhere.

 If you’re staying at a hotel, forgo packing your own shampoo and conditioner.
-I know the hotel product aren’t the same as your own, but it’ll help save space to not pack them.
-If anything, prioritize your skin care routine so that you can keep your skin in check while traveling.
+I know hotel products aren’t the same as your own, but it’ll help save space to not pack them.
+If anything, prioritize your travel skin care routine so that you can keep your skin in check while traveling.
 The dry airplane air is terrible for your skin, so maintaining your routine is essential on vacation.

 For contact lens wearers: be sure you pack enough lenses for the duration of your trip, plus a few extras in case you need to replace one or have any eye issues.
 Don’t forget your glasses, either!